Sequential Exchange Monte Carlo: A Sampling Method for Bayesian Data Analysis without Parameter Tuning: Background

 Let $\mathcal{M}$ be the set of candidate models, and let $p(M)$ be the prior probability of model $M \in \mathcal{M}$.
 The posterior probability of model $M$ is given by

 where $F(M)$ is the Bayesian free energy, which represents the goodness of model $M$ for $D$.
-By calculating the posterior probability, $p(\theta_M|D, M)$ and $p(M|D)$, $M$ and $\theta_M$ can be estimated.
-In general, since it is difficult to analytically calculate the posterior probability, MCMC methods are commonly employed to calculate these probabilities.
-Next, this paper describes two conventional algorithms of MCMC methods: REMC and SMCS.
+By computing the posterior probabilities $p(\theta|D, M)$ and $p(M|D)$, $M$ and $\theta$ can be estimated.
+Since analytical calculation of these posterior probabilities is generally difficult, MCMC methods are commonly used.
+The following sections describe two conventional MCMC algorithms: REMC and SMCS.